Lifestyle

 • Dietary fat and cholesterol are not the villains they’ve been made out to be

-Like many women in their 40s, I was prescribed a statin when my LDL started creeping up—even though my HDL and triglycerides were great, I exercised, and my diet was clean.
+Like many women in their 40s, I was prescribed a statin when my LDL started creeping up — even though my HDL and triglycerides were great, I exercised, and my diet was clean, and I hadn’t yet explored how to lower cholesterol naturally.

 Within weeks, I had joint pain, muscle fatigue, and felt like I was aging rapidly.
 I brought it up with my doctor, but was told it was “just part of getting older.”
 But I knew my body.
 And I knew something was wrong.